TweakScale/Companion_PKMC/README.md

 			- You retain any copyright notices
 			- You recognize and respect any trademarks
 			- You don't impersonate the authors, neither redistribute a derivative that could be misrepresented as theirs.
-			- You credit the author and republish the copyright notices on your works where the code is used.
+			- You credit the author and republish the copyright notices on your works where the work is used.
 			- You relicense (and fully comply) your works using GPL 2.0 (or later)
 			- You don't mix your work with GPL incompatible works.
 	+ If by some reason the GPL would be invalid for you, rest assured that you still retain the right to Use the Work under SKL 1.0.

+You have the option to choose the license that best suits you (when applicable).

 See [NOTICE](./NOTICE) for further copyright and trademarks notices.